Nicholas Harsell

 Advanced Linear Algebra

-Vector spaces, linear independence, span, bases, inner products, orthogonality/orthonormality, Riesz Representation Theorem, direct sums, block matrices; unitary, hermitian, and normal matrices; Spectral Theorem, singular value decomposition
+Vector spaces, linear independence, span, bases, inner products, orthogonality & orthonormality, Riesz Representation Theorem, direct sums, block matrices; unitary, hermitian, and normal matrices; Spectral Theorem, singular value decomposition

-Fourier Analysis and Partial Differential Equations
+Fourier Analysis and PDEs

 Heat equation, diffusion equation, divergence theorem/Green's theorem, separation, the Laplacian, orthogonality of sines/cosines, equilibrium/general solutions in cartesian & spherical coordinates